 Investing in our securities involves a high degree of risk.
-You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page 10 of this under the heading "Risk Factors" beginning on page 10 of this prospectus and all other information in this prospectus before investing in our securities.
+You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page $\underline{10}$ of this prospectus and all other information in this prospectus before investing in our securities.

-(1) Based on an assumed offering price of \$7.67 per share of common stock and \$0.01 per warrant to purchase one share of common stock, the sum of which was the last reported sale price of our common stock on May 8, 2015.
-The actual number of shares of common stock and warrants we will offer will be determined based on the actual public offering price.
+(1) Based on an assumed offering price of \$7.68 per unit, which was the last reported sale price of our common stock on June 10, 2015.
+The actual number of units we will offer will be determined based on the actual public offering price.